I’ve been working online for four years now, and I’m still amazed by how many freelancing sites are available. It’s truly remarkable.

 - Link a withdrawal option to your account.
 This takes a long time to set up, so you should get it going while you work on your first project.

-- Include a cover letter for every job you apply to, just as if you were applying to a 9-to-5 gig.
+- Include a cover letter for every job you apply to.
+This of applying for these jobs just as you would a regular 9-to-5 gig.

 - Request upfront payment.
 Without any experience or feedback on the site, no one is going to trust you to just give you their money.